wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 Visualizing State-Space Responses: Phase Portrait
 -------------------------------------------------

-A `phase portrait <https://en.wikipedia.org/wiki/Phase_portrait>`__ can help give a visual intuition for the response of a system in state-space.
+A :term:`phase portrait` can help give a visual intuition for the response of a system in state-space.
 The vectors on the graph have their roots at some point :math:`\mathbf{x}` in state-space, and point in the direction of :math:`\mathbf{\dot{x}}`, the direction that the system will evolve over time.
 This example shows a model of a pendulum with the states of angle and angular velocity.

 To trace a potential trajectory that a system could take through state-space, choose a point to start at and follow the arrows around.
 In this example, we might start at :math:`[-2, 0]`.
 From there, the velocity increases as we swing through vertical and starts to decrease until we reach the opposite extreme of the swing.
 This cycle of spinning about the origin repeats indefinitely.